rileybbarton/CoastalFiresLevo/README.md

 `CoastalFires_DataAnalysis.Rmd`

+Notes:
+ - The script is written in R-Markdown chunks that must be completed in order.
  - This will result in a variety of statistical outputs as well as an option to print figures showcasing the results of the NMDS.

-> Note: The script is written in R-Markdown chunks that must be completed in order.